OU-CS5213/python-with-GCP---Team4/README.md

 ### Cloud Function -
 Firstly, we need to enable the following API's  *Cloud Shell, Cloud Build and Cloud Function*.

 After enabling the required APIs, we enable the cloud shell by providing necessary authorization when prompted.
-Once the cloud shell is active, we clone the [cloud-nebulous-serverless] (https://github.com/googlecodelabs/cloud-nebulous-serverless) repository using "git clone https://github.com/googlecodelabs/cloud-nebulous-serverless" command to implement the changes to the code.
+Once the cloud shell is active, we clone the [cloud-nebulous-serverless](https://github.com/googlecodelabs/cloud-nebulous-serverless) repository using **__"git clone https://github.com/googlecodelabs/cloud-nebulous-serverless"__** command to implement the changes to the code.

 Now, we run the command below to change the directory to the python directory -
-cd cloud-nebulous-serverless/cloud/python
+**__cd cloud-nebulous-serverless/cloud/python__**
-After we are in the correct directory, which has the python code and templates directory, we run the command below as references to build and deploy the cloud function -
+After we are in the correct directory, which has the python code and templates, we run the command below as references to build and deploy the cloud function -
-gcloud functions deploy translate --runtime python39 --trigger-http --allow-unauthenticated
+**__gcloud functions deploy translate --runtime python39 --trigger-http --allow-unauthenticated __**

 We have successfully deployed a cloud function for the repository [cloud-nebulous-serverless](https://github.com/googlecodelabs/cloud-nebulous-serverless).
 The command will run the code for the translation given in the repository.